colgate-cosc480ds/lab2/README.md

 # Lab 2: Snakes on a Plane

-## Todo

-- decide how big to make input files

 Welcome to the *second* COSC 480 Data Science Lab!

 You are encouraged to work with a partner for this lab.
 If you do not have a partner, let me know and I can assign one to you.
 (While you can choose your partner, you may be asked to choose *different* partners for each lab for the first couple of labs.)